killercoda/scenarios-falco/check-process-rule/step1/text.md

 <br>

-In this environment, you have a Kubernetes cluster with a Pod named "test" with a volume mounted on hostPath /var/falco-test.
+In this environment, you have a Kubernetes cluster with a Pod named "test" which b02 container is trying to access memory.
 The task is to create a Falco Rule to alert of this behaviour.